 Second Harvest is concerned with the safety of all volunteers, employees, and guests.
 Volunteers work in a warehouse environment around hazardous equipment and chemicals.
 We want our volunteers to have a fun and rewarding experience while also abiding by our safety standards.

 Yes, volunteering at Second Harvest provides team-building opportunities in the warehouse or on partner farms.
 We welcome corporate teams, office groups, schools, service organizations, alumni groups, associations, families, fraternities and sororities, and religious organizations.
 The group leader must schedule the group’s visit and is the main contact for that group.
 The group leader should forward volunteer information and registration details to all group members before the visit.

 Food sorting groups range in size from 5 to 100 people.
 We have three project workspaces within our warehouse, and can accommodate up to 100 people during one shift.
 The non-perishable, main sort room capacity is 50 people, the backpack/special project room capacity is 30 people, and the cold-food sort room capacity is 25 people.

 Group sizes can range in size from 2 to 12 people for the Farm to Families program, which involves volunteering on local farms.

 Yes, every member of your group 18 years and older must pre-register on our website before arriving to volunteer.

 When you register your group, you will receive a unique link.
 As group leader it’s your responsibility to distribute this link to everyone in your group so they can pre-register.
 This allows us to have a record of each volunteer, and serves as the volunteer waiver for adults.

 All minors MUST have a parent or legal guardian sign a hard copy of the Youth Volunteer Waiver.
 This form can be turned in the day of the volunteer project.

-Free volunteer parking is available anywhere in the Second Harvest parking lot.
+Free volunteer parking is available in all Second Harvest parking lots.

 We’re happy to help!
 Please use the form below or call (615) 627-1581.